isitsamgallon/Ashen-Campaign/content/Session Notes/Season 3 - The Worst Diplomates/Session 16.md

+---
+Summary: We finally get the chance to meet Empress Obeus who commands them to break her out of the palace as the guards wouldn't let her leave.
+Part:
+  - Part 3
+type: session
+sessionNum: "16"
+---

 # Session Summery
 After the events of Session 15, the party returns to the Adventurers Guild for some rest.
 The next morning, a prank war erupts over breakfast, with Mordecai Reverance and Kal Korrigan busking for a free meal while Chenris Tallfellow outdoes them by ordering the most expensive options.
 Frustrated, Mordecai and the group decide to seek an audience with Empress Obeus Yelris to warn her of a potential threat to Ishnmel.
 Despite initial resistance from the guards, they are granted entry and discuss various concerns, including a bandit camp and the possibility of a trade deal with the OFC.
 During the conversation, the group learns about Obeus’s desire to explore the world outside the palace, prompting them to hatch a plan to help her escape.